MasaAsami/pysynthdid/README.md

 ## Warning:
 This module is still under development.
 Please check the logic carefully before using this.
 (Some optimization algorithms have been simplified.)

-The following specifications will be added in the near future.
-- Refactoring and better documentation
-- Completion of the TEST code
-- Calculation of SE code(Bootstrap Variance Estimation, Jackknife Variance Estimation)
-- Enhanced visualization code
-- Calculation of tau